nestordemeure/shaman/tools/shaman_profiler/readme.md

 The debugging could stop early if the program is unable to set the breakpoint properly.

-The debugging process could be redone by calling the `libunwind` library directly from Shaman which would clean-up the code and drastically improve performances.
+The debugging process could be redone by calling the [libunwind](https://eli.thegreenplace.net/2015/programmatic-access-to-the-call-stack-in-c/) library directly from Shaman which would clean-up the code and drastically improve performances.

+The numerical profiler focusses on the concept of a numerical *bug* (cancelation and such) but most precision is lost gradualy and not in a single easily targeted cancelation.
-The concept of tagged error (which will hopefully be introduced in later versions of shaman) provides a much more powerful solution to the problem that this tool tries to solve : locating the sources of numerical errors in an application.
+The concept of tagged error (which has now been introduced in Shaman) provides a much more powerful solution to the problem that this tool tries to solve : locating the true sources of numerical errors in an application.